Why did God allow the bombing to occur?

 How could a loving God allow so much misery?

 In the wake of the latest massacre perpetrated against the Coptic church, in Egypt, this question has been asked by believers and non-believers alike.
+Why did God allow the bombing to occur?

 Why does God allow bad things to happen to good people?